'End this ongoing genocide:' Indigenous advocates call for change after women killed

 -

-Quebec judge rules police were to blame for fatal 2012 election night shooting
+Quebec judge rules police security plan to blame for fatal 2012 election night shooting

 A Quebec judge has ordered Quebec provincial police and the Montreal police service to pay more than $290,000 in damages to four victims of the 2012 election night Metropolis shooting.
 Superior Court Justice Philippe Belanger laid the blame at the feet of the two police forces whose security plan had a 'major flaw' that a gunman took advantage of when he stormed the back of the building on Sept.
 4, 2012.